boris-yakimov/dev-env/README.md

 https://docs.microsoft.com/en-us/windows/terminal/tutorials/powerline-setup
 https://docs.microsoft.com/en-us/windows/terminal/cascadia-code

-!
+!!
+IT IS NOW MUCH EASIER TO INSTALL FONTS FROM POWERSHELL - using oh-my-posh font install !
 Check those may alraedy be installed from the powershell setup steps - they may appear alraedy as options in the windows terminal appearance section

 We need to install these fonts :